 Costs & Scholarships

 Calculate estimated total expenses using the following spreadsheets.
 Download the spreadsheet that corresponds to your study abroad program.
 Set program costs are provided, but you will need to enter your financial aid and additional expenses in order to estimate total out-of-pocket costs.
+Find your Financial Aid information on Self Service.
 Note: costs are subject to change at any time.

 Benjamin A. Gilman International Scholarship Program